An introduction to the categorical p-adic Langlands program

-We do not know of a reference which computes the rings $R_{\rhobar}(\eta^i)$ in these exceptional cases, but it can be proved by ``pure thought'' (via a comparison to patched modules for crystalline representations of Hodge--Tate weights $0,p-1$) that in the case that $\rhobar$ is a direct sum of distinct unramified characters, $R_{\rhobar}(\eta^i)$ is not regular.
-In fact unpublished calculations of Bao Le Hung which will appear in~\cite{lehungmezardmorra} show that it is formally smooth over $\cO[[x,y]]/(xy-p^2)$ (at least if~$p>7$).
+It can be proved by ``pure thought'' (via a comparison to patched modules for crystalline representations of Hodge--Tate weights $0,p-1$) that in the case that $\rhobar$ is a direct sum of distinct unramified characters, $R_{\rhobar}(\eta^i)$ is not regular.
+In fact by the results of~\cite{lehungmezardmorra} it is formally smooth over $\cO[[x,y]]/(xy-p^2)$ (at least if~$p$ is sufficiently large).
 In this case it seems unlikely that one can prove the freeness of $M_\infty(\eta^i)$ without using some geometric input.
-In the remaining unramified cases the deformation rings are again computed by Le Hung, and they are also not regular; note that the underlying cycles of their special fibres can also be read off from~\cite{sandermultiplicities} via the geometric Breuil--M\'ezard conjecture.
-In the case that $\rhobar$ is a twist of $\lambda\oplus\varepsilonbar$ where $\lambda$ is a non-trivial unramified character, Le Hung's calculations show that $R_{\rhobar}(\eta^i)$ is formally smooth over $\cO[[x,y]]/(xy-p)$, but we do not know what happens for $\lambda=1$.
+In the remaining cases the deformation rings are again computed (for~$p$ sufficiently large) in~\cite{lehungmezardmorra}; see~\cite[\S 5.5]{lehungmezardmorra} for the details.